lydiaYchen/PerfEvaluation-IN4215/README.md

 The split (core IR / applied NLP) will be made halfway through the course: the first eight lectures cover core IR techniques, the remaining eight lectures cover applied NLP techniques with applications to search in mind.

+## Text books

 ## Course team

-This distribution also fits the lecturer team of this course: [Associate Prof. Lydia Y Chen](https://chauff.github.io/) teaches the core IR lectures, while [Assistant Prof. Nava Tintarev](http://navatintarev.com/) teaches the applied NLP lectures.
-The course team is completed by a number of PhDs (all from the [Distributed System group](http://www.ds.ewi.tudelft.nl/)) who support the course through guest lectures and project supervision and a TA who focuses on the grading of the paper reviews:
+This distribution also fits the lecturer team of this course: [Associate Prof. Lydia Y Chen](https://chauff.github.io/) teaches the core IR lecture.
+The course team is composed of a number of PhDs (all from the [Distributed System group](http://www.ds.ewi.tudelft.nl/)) who support the course through guest lectures and project supervision and a TA who focuses on the grading of the paper reviews:

 -  (PhD student)